 FOR IMMEDIATE RELEASE (December 12, 2023):

 The House Select Committee on the Strategic Competition between the United States (US) and the Chinese Communist Party (Select Committee) released its report for resetting America’s economic relationship with China.
 The Committee to Support US Trade Laws (CSUSTL) welcomed the findings and recommendations for “common sense” actions to address the longstanding economic and technological disputes between the US and the People’s Republic of China (PRC).
-CSUSTL believes that for too long the US has allowed the PRC to break its promises and continue engaging in harmful unfair trade practices, resulting in hundreds of thousands of lost jobs across America and devastated local communities.
+CSUSTL called for prompt action by Congress to enact bipartisan legislation.
+CSUSTL believes that for too long the US has allowed the PRC to break its promises and continue engaging in harmful unfair trade practices, resulting in millions of lost jobs across America and devastated local communities.

 Among the 150 recommendations in the report, CSUSTL identified the proposals to strengthen the enforcement of U.S. trade remedy laws as critical components of the package for future congressional action.
 In particular, the Leveling the Playing Field Act 2.0 (LTPF 2.0) was introduced by US Senators Sherrod Brown (D-OH) and Todd Young (R-IN) in the Senate and US Representatives Bill Johnson (R-OH-6) and Terri Sewell (D-AL-07) in the House.
 LTPF 2.0 would strengthen US trade remedy laws to protect US workers and combat China’s unfair, non-market trade practices that distort global trade.
 For example, LTPF 2.0 would: